-A busy Lamorna Cove greeted me for this spring visit, the weekend bustle added to the seasonal visitors.
-The bright sunshine played on a silver blue sea, past the harbour wall.
+A busy Lamorna Cove greeted me for this spring visit and the weekend bustle added to the seasonal visitors.
+Bright sunshine played on a silver blue sea, out past the harbour wall.
 I noticed three different overseas identities on car number plates, testimony to the wide appeal of Cornwall’s beaches and coves.

 With Sarah, about to go diving in the pristine waters off Lamorna Cove.